MARYLAND LAW OF CONFESSIONS EXPERT

 The Complexity Inherent in the Law of Confessions

 There is no singular law of confessions, but rather a body of laws that are constantly being refined through their application in the courts.
-Together, they protect American citizens from the injustice of an improperly obtained statement of guilt.
+Together, they protect American people from the injustice of an improperly obtained statement of guilt.

 Confession law broadly covers several topics.
 It covers appropriate conduct for police who are gathering information about a crime.
 The laws dictate what information or personal attributes a suspect needs to have for their statements to be assumed voluntary.

-Citizens of the United States are promised the following in the Bill of Rights:
+People of the United States are promised the following in the Bill of Rights:

 • The Fifth Amendment guarantees due process in the justice system and the right to silence.